 During operation, noise from within the substation due to switch gear and alarms are not foreseen to be a problem, as any such noise would be infrequent and of short duration.
-It is expected that noise generated by the transformer will be sufficiently attenuated outside the substation so as not to cause annoyance at neighbouring properties.
-In addition, the noise level should be further reduced by landscaping and the planting of the earthen berms around the substation perimeter.

 Corona noise is not expected to give rise to complaints for the Laois-Kilkenny Project.
 Aeolian noise rarely occurs on overhead lines and in the unlikely event of it occurring, appropriate mitigation measures will be applied.